JayVeezy1/MA_thesis/README.md

 3) Feature Selection (Input at the 'export_patients_to_csv()' function):

+NOTICE: The features selection will be reworked.
+It will not be selected inside the SQL Script, but all available features for each patient will be exported.
+And then inside Python the features with the highest relevance (depending on occurrence and previous research) will be selected.

 The relevant labels/features can be chosen by the user.
 The complete dataset offers 12.487 itemids (for any kind of chart_event that happened at the ICU).
 These are too many features for any useful analysis.
 But as stated in 1), only metavision patients are included.
 Metavision enables 2.992 itemids.
 This would still be too many features.
 Thus, a user has to choose, which labels (itemids) will be important for the respective use-case.
 This can be selected in the supplement file 'selection_itemids_list_mv.py'.